EV Resale Value Rankings

 The Tesla Premium — and When It Fades

 Tesla's value retention is well-documented — but it's not universal.
 The Model Y and Model 3 hold well because they occupy mass-market price points with high demand.
-The Model S and Model X depreciate sharply (48–53% over 4–5 years) because they sit in the luxury segment where all cars depreciate hard, regardless of powertrain.
-A 2021 Model S at 50% of its original MSRP is still only 5 percentage points better than a 2021 Porsche Taycan or Audi e-tron GT at 55–58% — the brand premium is real but narrower than many buyers assume.
+The Model S and Model X depreciate harder — retaining roughly 42–48% at 4–5 years — because they sit in the luxury segment where all cars depreciate fast, regardless of powertrain.
+A 2021 Model S at ~47% of its original MSRP isn't far ahead of comparable luxury EVs; the brand premium is real but much narrower at the top of the lineup than many buyers assume.

 What Affects EV Resale Value